 9. Take a Road Trip Together, Anywhere!

 Love to drive?
-Grab a crash-tested dog harness, seat belt or booster seat (make sure it's safe) or even a dog crate for your pup and load up.
+Grab a crash-tested dog harness, seat belt, dog car seat or even a crate for your pup and load up.
 Roll down the windows, enjoy the breeze and hit the open road.
 Have a destination in mind or simply stop when you get somewhere you like, it’s just you and your dog.

 10. Go to the Farmers Market